-Susan Berliner is the author of the supernatural thrillers, "DUST," "Peachwood Lake, "The Disappearance," and "Corsonia."
+This blog is by Susan Berliner, author of the supernatural thrillers "DUST," "Peachwood Lake," "The Disappearance," "Corsonia," the short story collection, "The Sea Crystal and Other Weird Tales," and the new dystopian novel, "After the Bubbles."
 This page contains blog entries from July 1, 2009 - December 28, 2009.

 Varying sentences - December 28, 2009

 I'm not a flowery writer.
 I tend to avoid long convoluted sentences, even in my descriptions.
 However, as I reread the manuscript of my latest novel, I'm finding too many short simple sentences.
 Sure an occasional "He smiled" or "She shrugged" is fine, but an overabundance of two- or three-word sentences on the same page doesn't work.
 It reads poorly and distracts the reader.
 (At least, it's distracting me.)

 As a result, in an effort to improve my novel, I've been lengthening some of these short choppy sentences.
 Here are a couple of examples: "He smiled at the woman's clever remark" and "After listening to his explanation, Mary shrugged."
 As with many writing problems, variety is the best remedy.